 - Latest book events

-Here is the updated list of events, originally 12 but ticking down now to two:
+Here is the updated list, originally 12 but now growing to 16 or 17 (yes, I am losing count!):

 - Nov.
 17, Wingate Residences East Side, 1 Butler Ave., Providence, illustrated lecture, Q&A, book signing, Thursday, 2 p.m., free

 - Jan.
-18, Colonial Dames of Rhode Island, Hope Club, 6 Benevolent St. Providence, illustrated lecture, Q&A, book signing, Thursday, 11 a.m., free
+18, Colonial Dames of Rhode Island, Hope Club, 6 Benevolent St. Providence, illustrated lecture, Q&A, book signing, Thursday, 11 a.m., by invitation only

 - Feb.
 28, Johnston Historical Society, 101 Putnam Pike, Johnston, R.I., illustrated lecture, Q&A, book signing, Wednesday, meeting at 7 p.m., lecture 7:45, free